CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

   ![Add a custom initiative](../Images/add-a-custom-initiative.png)

 22. On **Add custom initiative** window, your new standard should be listed.
-Now you can click on **Add** to assign to it.
+Custom Benchmark initiative can be added by clicking on **Add** button.
 Once assigned, it will be listed in the Recommendations blade and will be added in the **Regulatory Compliance** dashboard too.

   ![Custom Initiative](../Images/custom-initiative.png)